drycc/workflow/src/understanding-workflow/concepts.md

 stage.

 If instead builder finds a [Dockerfile][dockerfile], it follows those instructions to create a Docker image.
-The resulting artifact is stored in a Deis-managed registry which will be referenced during the run stage.
+The resulting artifact is stored in a Drycc-managed registry which will be referenced during the run stage.

 If another system already builds and packages your application, that container